Prepare your generator for tornado season with maintenance and fuel checklist

 Best Generators for Tornado Season

 Tornado preparedness favors dual-fuel generators.
-Gasoline may be impossible to find for days after a major tornado, but a 20 lb propane tank from the garage keeps running.
+Gasoline may be impossible to find for days after a major tornado, but a properly stored (outdoor, upright) 20 lb propane tank keeps running.
 Here are four solid picks for tornado season backup power:

 Best Dual-Fuel Pick: Champion 4750/3800-Watt Dual Fuel Generator.
 Electric start, runs on gasoline or propane, CO Shield auto-shutoff, and 14 hours of runtime on a full gas tank.
 The dual-fuel capability is a major advantage when gas stations are without power for days.
 This model is widely used for emergency backup in tornado-prone areas.

 Premium Quiet Pick: Honda EU2200i Portable Inverter Generator.
-At just 48 dB, this is the quietest generator in its class.
+At 48 dB(A) at 1/4 load and up to 57 dB(A) at rated load (per Honda specs), this is among the quietest generators in its class.
 The Honda GXR120 engine has a strong track record for reliability, and the CO-Minder system adds a layer of safety.
 At 1,800 watts rated (2,200 peak), it handles essentials like the fridge, lights, phone chargers, and medical devices.
 Pair two together for double the output.

 Best Value High-Wattage: DuroMax XP5500EH Dual Fuel Generator.
 5,500 starting watts and 4,500 running watts on gasoline (5,225/4,275 on propane), with dual-fuel operation at a lower price point.
 The electric start and steel frame make this a solid workhorse for running sump pumps, power tools, and the refrigerator simultaneously.